Hiking Elephant Mountain Taipei (XiangShan) for the BEST view of the city!

-Officially know as the Xiangshan Hiking Trail, I hiked ‘Elephant Mountain Taipei’ on a weekend, a little hungover after partying at Frank Taipei (awesome bar, check it out when you’re in town), so I was expecting it to be a painful experience.
+Officially known as the Xiangshan Hiking Trail, I hiked ‘Elephant Mountain Taipei’ on a weekend, a little hungover after partying at Frank Taipei (awesome bar, check it out when you’re in town).
+So I was expecting it to be a painful experience.
 I had heard weekends get pretty packed, but actually, it wasn’t so busy.
 That being said, it was hot, super hot so be ready to sweat if you’re there in the summer.

-The hike itself only took my girlfriend and I about 15/20 minutes from the bottom to the top.
-Add to that the 10 minute walk from the MRT station, the whole experience could easily be squeezed into less than 2 hours, so you absolutely don’t have to allocate a whole day of your Taipei time to it.
-A morning, or evening is more than enough.
+The hike itself only took my girlfriend and me (EDIT 2021: Now Fiance!) about 15/20 minutes from the bottom to the top.
+Add to that the 10-minute walk from the MRT station, the whole experience could easily be squeezed into less than 2 hours, so you absolutely don’t have to allocate a whole day of your Taipei time to it.
+A morning or evening is more than enough.

 How hard is the hike?
 Not too hard.
-I was in flipflops and it was fine.
-Like I said, it’s 15-20 mins, maybe 30 minutes up if you’re a little out of shape, and while it’s pretty steep, there are plenty of rest stops and seats on the way to take a break.
+I was in flip-flops and it was fine.
+As I said, it’s 15-20 mins, maybe 30 minutes up if you’re a little out of shape, and while it’s pretty steep.
+There are plenty of rest stops and seats on the way to take a break.
 I’d recommend taking a bottle of water and a towel, other than that it’s pretty basic.

 The first stop is a viewing platform after about 10 minutes up, then there’s a selection of boulders that people climb all over for epic pics (like my first pic at the top of this article) and finally, 1 minute beyond the boulders is the main viewing platform, where all the pro-photographers lineup each day!

-How to get to Elephant Mountain hiking trail?
+How to get to Elephant Mountain Taipei hiking trail?

-When you hear about a ‘hike’ you assume it’ll take you all day.
-Getting there, hiking, finding the top etc, thats not the case with Elephant Mountain Taipei!
+When you hear about the Elephant Mountain Taipei ‘hike’ you assume it’ll take you all day.
+Getting there, hiking, finding the top etc, that’s not the case with Elephant Mountain Taipei!
 It’s actually right on the edge of the city, so much that I walked to the entry from my hotel (I was staying at the GORGEOUS Grand Hyatt nearby).

 The best photo spot on the Elephant Mountain Taipei hiking trail

 There are 2 sides to the Elephant Mountain hike.
-Day time and night time.
-There is no ticket, so you’re pretty much free to go whenever.
-Lots of people go at sunset to experience both, so allocate yourself 2 hours+ for the sun to go down properly and see the night in all its glory.
-It’s well worth the wait though, check it out…
+Daytime and nighttime.
+Remember, there is no ticket for Xiang Shan, so you’re pretty much free to go whenever.
+Lots of people go at sunset to experience both.
+So allocate yourself 2 hours+ for the sun to go down properly and see the night in all its glory.
+It’s well worth the wait though, check it out.

-All-in-all it’s an awesome activity, and even adds a little bit of exercise to your day.
-I have great memories of my time hiking the Elephant Mountain Taipei and I hope you guys ensure you get to experience in your time there too, you won’t regret the effort, even if it is a little hot and humid!
-And don’t worry, it’s honestly not too difficult.
+All-in-all it’s an awesome activity.
+It even adds a little bit of exercise to your day.
+I have great memories of my time hiking the Elephant Mountain Taipei and I hope you guys ensure you get to experience your time there too.
+You won’t regret the effort, even if it is a little hot and humid!
+And don’t worry, it’s honestly not too difficult (it’s not a ‘proper’ trek like the 25 best treks in the world).
 Even if you’re out of shape, you can take your time and still be rewarded with the best views of the city.
-Enjoy!
+Enjoy.